 I got contacted about some wiring issues on this 37 Packard.
 Went to go see Mark’s Packard and started looking at the issues he had.
 Found someone had done a make shift wire harness that was quite the mess.
 Discussion was to look for a new harness and do it properly.
 I left it with Mark to see what he could find.

-Mark found someone that reproduces factory wire harnesses (Harness Unlimited in Wayne PAPA) for his car.
+Mark found someone that reproduces factory wire harnesses (Harness Unlimited in Wayne PA) for his car.
 Once he had the harness, he called me to arrange getting the Packard to my shop.
 Got it in the shop, up on Jack stands for easy access under the car.

 Day 1 – 5 hrs.